joshbegley/nyt-latest/README.md

 **Have You Seen Paul McCartney’s Lost Bass Guitar?
 Tips Welcome.**\
 `For decades, mystery has surrounded the fate of the missing bass that accompanied the Beatles as they rocketed to fame.
-Hundreds of people have responded to a new campaign to try and find it.`\
+A new campaign to trying to find it.`\
 https://nytimes.com/2023/09/04/world/europe/paul-mccartneys-lost-bass-guitar.html?searchResultPosition=1

 **Priscilla Presley’s Emotional Reaction to Sofia Coppola’s New Elvis Film**\